zsoltkovacs/p2pp/README.md

-5. In the "After layer change G-code" INSERT (not overwrite) the following line.
+5. In the "After layer change G-code" INSERT (not overwrite) the following line  (This step is very important when using asynchronous purge towers).
     ```
     ;LAYER [layer_num]
     ```

 6. Click the "General" menu item.
 7. Locate "Capabilities".
 8. Change Extruders to "4".